Theory of motivated information management: Evaluation phase

 The theory argues that outcome expectancy, which is an individual's assessments of the benefits and costs of information seeking, impact their efficacy judgments.
 However, these assessments have little direct impact on the decision to seek information.
 In other words, TMIM assigns efficacy as the primary direct predictor of that decision.

-The Decision Phase
+Decision phase

 The decision phase is where individuals decide whether or not, to engage information.
 TMIM proposes three ways of doing so: